gmar1274/gmar1274.github.io/index.md

 - [x] Configured my TP-Link's firmware and installed OpenWrt on the device.

-- [ ] Next step is to buy a mini USB travel router and install OpenWrt along with OpenVpn so that I can connect all my extra devices to my travel router without needing to generate individual certificates and keys for each client devices.
+- [ ] Next step is to buy a mini USB travel router and install OpenWrt along with OpenVpn so that I can connect all my extra devices to my travel router without needing to generate individual certificates and keys for each client device.
 ```
 {: #misc}
 ## Miscellaneous